 Treatment for your carotid stenosis may depend on the severity of your blockage.
 If your blockage is mild, your specialist may suggest lifestyle modification or prescribe medication to help lower your cholesterol or blood pressure.

-If your blockage is severe, or you’ve suffered a stroke or TIA, then our vein specialist in Johns Creek may recommend a carotid angioplasty or stenting to improve blood flow to your brain.
+If your blockage is severe, or you’ve suffered a stroke or TIA, then our vein specialist may recommend a carotid angioplasty or stenting to improve blood flow to your brain.

 Carotid stenosis progresses slowly over time.
 Getting a diagnosis early can help you make the changes you need to reduce your risk of having a stroke or TIA.
 For an evaluation, call North Atlanta Vascular Clinic today, or request an appointment online.